zarahz/MARL-and-Markets/README.md

 TODO
+- fine tuning to achieve colored grid with one agent
+- implement another learning algorithm?
+I.e. DQN/Team-DQN?
+Or start with MCAC/DR,...
+- add run parameter market to enable actions as touples and implement reward distribution with shares
 - adjust structure (q learning integration into visualization script with algo as file in learning)
-- test ppo with multi agents
-- fine tuning to achieve colored grid with one agent

 # Installation
 First clone this repository and navigate into the domain Folder